-However, the humble hardworking toothbrush, be it manual, electric or rechargeable, actually gives us its own visual reminder every single day and night, when we brush our teeth, and yet it’s often overlooked!
+However, the humble hardworking toothbrush, be it a manual toothbrush, rechargeable toothbrush, or kids electric toothbrush actually gives us its own visual reminder every single day and night, when we brush our teeth, and yet it’s often overlooked!
 It’s all in the bristles!

 Like anything else in life, using something on a daily basis, will wear out.
 A toothbrush is exposed to water and chemicals from toothpaste and twice daily use, is inevitably going to take its toll.

 The bristles on a toothbrush weaken, bend and twist in different directions (the posh name for this is bristle ‘flaring’).

 Bristles need to be strong in order to be effective, they need to brush aside and remove food and bacteria, which have accumulated over a period of time, on, and in and around gaps in teeth.

 General wear and tear and the fact that little ones often ‘chew’ on the bristles (but we’ve got a specific Chewable baby first Toothbrush for those munchers!), mean that a 3 month lifespan for a childrens toothbrush is usually the norm.

 Using a baby toothbrush with splayed bristles will mean that it’s less effective and less efficient at removing plaque which is the cause of gum disease and tooth decay (*) and sometimes worn out bristles can actually hurt your gums, and this is the last thing you need when encouraging little ones to brush!